IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ae = load_emuDB(path2ae, verbose = F)
 ```

 As mentioned above, the `EMU-webApp` subdivides different ways to look at an `emuDB` into so-called `perspective`s.
 Users can switch between these `perspective`s in the web application.
 They contain, for example, information on what levels are displayed, which SSFF tracks are drawn.
-R Example \@ref(rexample:webApp-listPersp) shows how the current `perspective`s can be listed using the `list_perspectives()` function.
+The R code snippet below shows how the current `perspective`s can be listed using the `list_perspectives()` function.